ticklingthedata/Python/API/README.md

 or simply:

-The only thing you have to do is replacing the base endpoint in the file (iggy's one in this case) by the base endpoint of your client (and eventually the username/password to use your own user).
+The only thing you have to do is replacing the base endpoint in the file by the base endpoint of your client (and eventually the username/password to use your own user).

 ## Automation prerequisites: